Hermann Ehrhardt: Organisation Consul, Bund Wiking and contacts with the Nazis

 On 28 June 1933, the newspaper Westhavelländische Tageszeitung reported that the SS had announced that "Captain Ehrhardt has declared his allegiance to the Nazi Party".
 He had "personally joined the party" and "had subordinated himself along with his military unit, the Brigade Ehrhardt, to the Reichsführer of the SS."
 The Ehrhardt Brigade stayed in the SS only a short time.
 After Ehrhardt was promoted to SS-Gruppenführer in the second half of January 1934, the association was dissolved by SS-Reichsführer Heinrich Himmler on 1 February 1934.

 Ehrhardt's life was also in danger.
-Along with many other former opponents of Hitler, he was to be murdered in the course of the Nazi internal purge known as the Night of the Long Knives in June/July 1934.
+Along with many other former opponents of Hitler, he was to be murdered during the Nazi internal purge known as the Night of the Long Knives in June/July 1934.
 He fled in time, first from the SS to a forest near his estate, then to Switzerland.
-In 1936 he went to Austria with his family and ran the manorial estate near Lichtenau im Waldviertel.
+In 1936, he went to Austria with his family and ran the manorial estate Schloss Brunn am Walde near Lichtenau im Waldviertel.
 Until his death in 1971, he lived as a farmer and was no longer politically or militarily active.

-Anti-Semitism
+Antisemitism

-In her 1971 book Die Brigade Ehrhardt, Gabriele Krüger supported the claim made by Ernst von Salomon, an Organisation Consul member who later became a novelist, that Ehrhardt was not an anti-Semite.
+In her 1971 book Die Brigade Ehrhardt, Gabriele Krüger supported the claim made by Ernst von Salomon, an Organisation Consul member who later became a novelist, that Ehrhardt was not an antisemite.
 He was "first and foremost a soldier, politically without any ideas of his own."
 The military historian Wolfram Wette, however, ranked Ehrhardt among "the anti-Semitic desperados of the postwar period" who did not find their way back into civilian life after World War I. Wette wrote that all Organisation Consul assassinations were guided by the delusion of a Jewish Bolshevism.
 Historian Hubertus Büschel called Ehrhardt "one of the best known and most wanted anti-Semitic, German nationalist, anti-republican Freikorps leaders."